 Instead of just sharing information, try solving a problem or working with the group on arriving at a decision.
 Yes, it’s challenging and can be messy, but that’s where we get the most value from meetings.

 Being the leader of a meeting isn’t about flaunting authority or abusing power.
 Chastising someone for being late in front of the team is an example of doing this.
-Have a sense of humor and humility.
+Keep a sense of humor and your humility.